-Yes, I know I’m supposed to write about the “Social Media Marketing” not about blogging.
+Yes, I know I’m supposed to write about “Social Media Marketing,” not about blogging.
 This blog is designed for that, and It seems like I’m diverging from the subject.

 No, I’m not off the tracks.
 Truly, blogging is very much related to the social media marketing business.

 I can give you a checklist of “Critical Steps to Grow Your Twitter With Real Followers,” but that is not how social media marketing works now.